 - The shot should not outside the left or right border.

 - If the athlete touches the top of the toe board, foul throw occurs.

 - The athlete must push the throwing arm straight from the neck, pushing the ball off the fingertips.

 - Athletes are allowed to wear bandages for wrist protection.

-the circle and putting the shot, the result is foul throw.
+- If the athlete does not demonstrate control after entering the circle and putting the shot, the result is foul throw.